How to reduce equipment lead times

-Short answer: Start procurement during design development instead of waiting for complete CDs.
-Use early release packages for long-lead items.
-Pre-qualify suppliers.
+Short answer: Start quoting long-lead items during design development instead of waiting for complete CDs.
+Use early release packages.
+Pre-qualify factory slots.

-Provide structured equipment data so vendors can quote faster.
+Provide structured equipment data so your factory can confirm lead times faster.
 Track lead times weekly against the construction schedule.
-And consider alternates early when the BOD product has an unacceptable lead time.
+And flag alternates early when the BOD product has an unacceptable lead time.

 Current lead time reality (2026)